rkulla/dotfiles/README.md

 To disable caps lock:

+- UPDATE: DON'T do this if you plan to use the capslock key as a modifier key (hyper key) in Raycast, etc. like I do.
+Else:
     - Go to System Preferences > Keyboard shortcuts > keyboard shortcuts > Modifier Keys
     - In the dropdown menu next to `Caps Lock Key`, choose "No Action" to disable it

 To switch between headphones and speakers with keyboard shortcut: